hfinkel/lfort/docs/PCHInternals.rst

 The bulk of the source manager block is dedicated to information about the various files, buffers, and macro instantiations into which a source location can refer.
 Each of these is referenced by a numeric "file ID", which is a unique number (allocated starting at 1) stored in the source location.
-Clang serializes the information for each kind of file ID, along with an index that maps file IDs to the position within the AST file where the information about that file ID is stored.
+LFort serializes the information for each kind of file ID, along with an index that maps file IDs to the position within the AST file where the information about that file ID is stored.
 The data associated with a file ID is loaded only when